Jim Sullivan (boxer): Career

-Sullivan served in the British Army during World War I and by 1916 had reached the rank of corporal in the London Scottish Regiment.
+Sullivan served in the British Army during World War I and by 1916 had reached the rank of corporal in the London Scottish.
 He challenged O'Keeffe again in February 1916 in a non-title catchweight contest and was once again beaten on points in what was at the time considered one of the best fights ever seen in England; Unable to split the fighters after twenty rounds, the referee ordered an extra round with O'Keeffe being declared the victor at the end.
 In March 1917 he lost to Harry Reeve after being knocked out in the eleventh round.

 He saw active service in France and in December 1917 was reported to have been wounded in action.
 By 1919 he was a Director of Physical Training in the Army and featured in newspaper adverts endorsing Reudel Bath Saltrates.

 By 1920 he was back in the UK and working in Oxford training "Varsity men", and had begun preparing for a return to boxing.
 He fought Tom Gummer in March 1920 for the vacant British title; He retired in the fourteenth round.
 His final fight was a defeat to Archie Northrope on 30 November 1920, the fight being stopped in the fourth round due to a cut over Sullivan's eye.

 On 13 January 1927 Sullivan was erroneously reported to have died "after a short and painful illness" by several newspapers.
 He was in fact alive and well.

 Sullivan's son Jimmy followed him into a career as a boxer and had his first fight in May 1929.

 In August 1933, Jim Sullivan suffered burns after a car caught fire while being filled with petrol; His nine-year-old son was critically injured in the same incident after suffering severe burns.

 Jim Sullivan died on 22 July 1949, aged 63, in the Atkinson Hospital in Wimbledon.